Interested in Transition School? RSVP to attend an Information Session to meet Faculty, Alumni, as well as interested students like yourself!

 What is Transition School?

-Admitted students attend classes at the Robinson Center on the University of Washington campus starting at 8:30AM and ending usually by 3PM.
+Admitted students attend classes at the Robinson Center on the University of Washington campus Monday – Friday.
+Schedules vary by quarter.
 They also individually attend a weekly tutorial in which they work on study skills and talk one-on-one with a faculty member.

 In their coursework, students acquire the habits-of-mind and the study skills that will be essential to success at the University.
 They learn to be responsible for their own learning and how to ask for help.
 We emphasize values of collaboration, non-competition, and community.
 Students are welcome at the Robinson Center throughout the day, and encouraged to socialize with each other.
 Our older students, currently UW undergraduates, serve as teaching assistants in the TS classroom, and also mentor the Transition School students via a TS/EEP mentoring organization.

-Following successful completion of the Transition School year, students become regular, full-time students at the University of Washington.
-EEP students’ support system includes a special academic counselor and the program staff, their peers, and other resources.
+Following successful completion of the Transition School year, students become Early Entrance Students as fully matriculated freshmen at the University of Washington.
+EEP students’ support system includes an academic adviser and the program staff, their peers, and continued access to the Robinson Center lounge, kitchen, and sponsored activities.

 The Robinson Center is a good place to see old friends and bring new ones.
 Once a student completes Transition School and enters the EEP, it becomes the students’ responsibility to monitor their own progress, to seek help as appropriate, to budget time, to study thoroughly, and to make use of University resources, such as the library and the Advising Center.
 Though the students become more independent at this step, the resources of the Robinson Center are available to them throughout their college experience.